 Choosing good tenants is a crucial decision for residential landlords.
-The wrong tenant can cause a myriad of headaches and serious financial loss.
-As well, all professional landlords know that getting rid of a bad tenant can be long, painful, expensive process.
+The wrong tenant can cause myriad headaches and serious financial loss.
+As well, all professional landlords know that getting rid of a bad tenant can be a long, painful, expensive process.

 In August, the Office of the Information and Privacy Commissioner announced that it is investigating whether landlords in British Columbia are requesting too much personal information from prospective tenants.

 The OIPC reports that in today’s increasingly tight rental market, prospective tenants feel pressured to provide whatever information a landlord requests.
 According to the OIPC, there has been at least one instance in which a landlord has actually demanded an applicant’s medical data.